purelb/purelb/website/content/how_it_works/multipelbcontrollers/_index.md

           value: PureLB
         ...
 ```
-To disable PureLB as the default loadBalancer delete the DEFAULT_ANNOUNCER environment variable in the allocator deployment yaml
+To disable this, delete the DEFAULT_ANNOUNCER environment variable in the Allocator deployment yaml.

 ### Selecting a LoadBalancer
-Once disabled as default, its necessary to specify PureLB as the desired LoadBalancer resulting in the default loadBalancer ignoring the request.
+Once disabled as default, you need to specify PureLB as the desired LoadBalancer or else it will ignor the request.
 To select PureLB for an individual Service add loadBalancerClass to the service spec.

 ```yaml
 apiVersion: v1